Professional Doctorate in Health Practice - DHealth

 - Carry out significant independent research whilst remaining in your practice area

-Join us for an on-campus Open Evening where you'll be able to explore our campus and facilities in person.
+Join us on campus where you'll be able to find out more about postgraduate research at BCU, meet our academics and learn more about financing your research degree.
 Booking for the next event isn’t open yet.
 Register your interest below and we’ll email you as soon as booking goes live.

 Research in health-related practice in our Faculty is led by the Centre for Social Care, Health and Related Research (C-SCHaRR).